 Out and about

-Here are some of our favourite places and things to do locally - see the tabs (left) for more ideas and photos and check out our Top 10 things to do (ranging from celebratory meals out to bike rides, river trips and walks) in the new Trips section for a full itinerary and contact details - great if you are here just for a short time or you want to mark a special occasion!
+Here are some of our favourite places and things to do locally - see the tabs (left) for more ideas and see our Top 10 things to do (ranging from celebratory meals out to bike rides, river trips and walks) in the Trips section for a full itinerary and contact details - great if you are here just for a short time or you want to mark a special occasion!

 We're a quiet 10 mile drive or cycle from the beaches of Southwold and Walberswick - great fun whatever time of year; catch the row-boat ferry across the river and do both in one day!
 If you already know Southwold and Walberswick, you will be sold on them and, if you don't you'll be surprised at what you've missed.
 Walberswick is our favourite place for sea swimming - it has a gently shelving sandy beach and tends to be the best beach for kids - and the dunes are fabulous.
 Children will not let you leave without attempting to catch a crab, an ever popular entertainment throughout the summer (with the fatest crabs around).
 Southwold has the newest pier in England with the quirky Under the Pier Show of weird and wonderful mechanical machines by Tim Hunkin as well as great fish and chip restaurants, a lighthouse to climb and stacks of independent shops.
 Not to mention the Adnams Brewery tour.